P7h/StormWordCount/README.md

 * Application receives random sentences from Spout.<br>
 * It splits each sentence with space as the delimiter and counts frequency of the words present in sentences.<br>
 * Every 5 seconds, during processing, the application logs the word and its count to the console and also to a log file. <br>
 * In local mode, topology runs for 2 minutes and then shuts down.
-Topology time duration can be updated by modifying [this](src/main/java/org/p7h/storm/offline/wordcount/topology/WordCountTopology.java#L48) value.<br>
+Topology time duration can be updated by modifying [this](src/main/java/org/p7h/storm/offline/wordcount/topology/WordCountTopology.java#L48) value in `WordCountTopology.java`.<br>
-* Also this project has been made compatible with both Eclipse IDE and IntelliJ IDEA.
+* Also, this project has been made compatible with both Eclipse IDE and IntelliJ IDEA.
 Import the project in your favorite IDE [which has Maven plugin installed] and you can quickly follow the code.
 * As of today, this codebase has almost no or very less comments.

 ## Dependencies